xuanwoa/ComfyUI-TopazVideoAI/README.md

 Licensed installation of TopazVideoAI

 Installation:
-git clone this project to custom_nodes folder
+method 1: search 'TopazVideoAI' in manager and install it. method 2: git clone this project to custom_nodes folder
 ```
 git clone https://github.com/sh570655308/ComfyUI-TopazVideoAI.git
 ```